abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 1. VMs and microVMs:
     - Vagrant - classic VM orchestrator, but heavy and less flexible these days.
     - Lima - lightweight Linux VMs.
     - Apple Container - Apple's native container runtime.
-It looks promising, but Docker-in-Docker is not straightforward, if it is possible at all, and in day-to-day use it feels closer to Docker containers than to a VM sandbox.
+It looks promising, but Docker-in-Docker is not straightforward, if it is possible at all.
+In day-to-day use, it also feels closer to Docker containers than to a VM sandbox.
     - Lume/Tart/vfkit - lower-level Apple Virtualization.framework wrappers.
     - vibe/vibebox/Shuru/... - modern attempts to solve agent sandboxing with microVMs or Docker containers.
 They are moving in the right direction, but may still be early.